Das-Kollektiv/tdme2/README-MiniScript.md

 Despite the fact that a callable function of a script can be called from another script, they have the limitation that they must not contain MiniScript C++ method calls that require a context function.

 Context functions are functions that require a special context.
-You can ignore this fow now.
-Default MiniScript does not provide script methods by C++ that require a context.

 ```
 ...